Because most burglars enter homes by simply opening unlocked doors or windowsor

 Children, houseguests, or others are likely to frequently trigger false

-The hassle of setting the alarm and avoiding false alarms might make you
+The hassle of setting the alarm and avoiding false alarms would deter you

 If you decide you want an alarm system, choosing a good installer is essential

-to making sure the system is effective, convenient, and unobtrusive; minimizing
+to ensuring that the system is effective, convenient, and unobtrusive;

-false alarms; and controlling costs.
-Our Ratings Tables show ratings
+minimizing false alarms; and controlling costs.
+Our Ratings Tables

-of area alarm system installation companies, most of which serve all or
+show ratings of area alarm system installation companies, most of which

-large portions of the Bay Area.
-Some companies are twice as likely as others
+serve all or large portions of the area.
+Some companies are twice as likely

-to get top service quality ratings from their surveyed customers.
+as others to receive top service-quality ratings from their surveyed customers.

 Have several companies come to your home to propose system designs and